Laurence Brodie-Hall: Management and later career

 In 1951, Brodie-Hall was appointed General Superintendent of Great Western Consolidated.
 For the next seven years he worked at Bullfinch where he established a reputation for technical innovation and good management.
 A combination of high inflation and below-expected grades resulted in a financial disaster for the company.
 In 1958 he was promoted to WMC's General Superintendent in WA, and in 1962 he became an executive director.
 He was involved in the Geraldton Iron Ore Joint Venture, which led to Australia's first shipment of iron ore under long-term contract to Japan in March 1966.
 It was due to his encouragement and support that WMC discovered nickel sulphides at Kambalda in January 1966.
 The rapid establishment of Kambalda Nickel Operations in 1967, the Kwinana Nickel Refinery in 1970 and the Kalgoorlie Nickel Smelter in 1972 were among his major achievements.

 After moving to Perth in 1967 he increasingly involved himself in industry and community affairs.
 He was President of the WA Chamber of Mines from 1970 to 1974, a member of the Australian Mining Industry Council and President of the Australasian Institute of Mining and Metallurgy in 1973 as well as being made an honorary fellow in 1988 of the AusIMM.
 Government and advisory body service included the WA Environmental Protection Council, the CSIRO Council and Chairman of the State Committee of CSIRO.
-He received the Western Australian Citizen of the Year Award in 1974, was made a Companion of the Order of St Michael and St George (CMG) in 1976, created a Knight Bachelor in 1982, and was made a Freeman of the City of Kalgoorlie-Boulder in 1989.
+He received the Western Australian Citizen of the Year Award in 1974, was made a Companion of the Order of St Michael and St George (CMG) in 1976, created a Knight Bachelor in the 1982 Birthday Honours, and was made a Freeman of the City of Kalgoorlie-Boulder in 1989.
 He was a director of Ansett Australia.
 He was appointed an Officer of the Order of Australia (AO) in the Australia Day Honours in 1993 in recognition of his contribution to the Australian mining industry.